itsnehagarg/NewzCloud/README.md

 ## 📖 Documentation

 For executing the application below steps needs to be followed:

-## Basic installation for code execution
+## 🛠️ Installation Steps

 1. Install node js on your system
-2. Install expo client
+3. Install expo client
-3. You can use VS code as the IDE for viewing the code and making the code changes.
+4. You can use VS code as the IDE for viewing the code and making the code changes
+5. Clone the repository
+6. Change the working directory
+7. Install dependencies: npm install
+8. Run the app: npm start

 ## Scripts for execution of the app
 ### `npm start`